Are you 100% certain that your products meet the many necessary international, national, and regional standards?

 A fabric that’s too thin or not dense enough could mean your manufacturer has used an inferior fabric or textile that won’t stand up to normal wearing and washing.

-We operate three ISO accredited in-house laboratories in the U.S., Hong Kong, and China.
+We operate a global network of testing laboratories across Asia, Europe, and Americas.
 Our laboratories are fully equipped for mechanical testing of all types of textiles to help you meet international compliance requirements.

 Tests can also be conducted at labs in our extensive worldwide network of vetted lab associates.
 See our lab locations here.